the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 **Findable:** The first step in (re)using data is to find them!
 Descriptive metadata (information about the data such as keywords) are essential.

 **Accessible:** Once the user finds the data and software they need to know how to acess it.
-It is possible that authentication and authorisation procedures are necessary, or if data is open with no restrictions.
+Data could be openly available but it is also possible that authentication and authorisation procedures are necessary.

 **Interoperable:** Data needs to be integrated with other data and interoperate with applications or workflows.